We may get commissions for purchases made through links in this post.

 The Benefits of Homemade Deck Cleaners

 Opting for homemade deck cleaners can be a more environmentally friendly choice.
-They’re made from safe ingredients you probably already have on hand.
+They’re made from ingredients that are safe for plants and pets.

 And you can save a lot of money by making your own cleaning solution as opposed to buying expensive commercial products.